19 Oct MY TEDX TALK

 Then I noticed a young woman and kids.
 They got off the bus and came running at me, hugging and kissing me.

-Soon, the reporters are leaving, everyone is leaving, because this process doesn’t last long.
-And I’m leaving too.
+Soon, the reporters started leaving, everyone was leaving, because this process doesn’t last long.
+And I was leaving too.
 When suddenly a voice echoed: